ellenohlsson/pytink/README.md

 # pytink
-Parser for Tink GDPR dump with some added features not available in Tink itself
+Parser for Tink GDPR dump with some added features not available in Tink itself.

-Project came about since Tink doesn't offer it's users the option of exporting their data in a reasonable format and do more in depth analysis of the spending.
+Project came about since Tink doesn't offer its users the option of exporting their data in a reasonable format to do more in depth analysis of their economies.

-This project is work in progress and can currently only:
+This project is work in progress and can currently:
 * parse the transaction and reimbursement part of the GDPR dump reliably.
-* tag uncategorized\* transactions in a custom GUI.
+* tag uncategorized\* transactions in a custom UI.
-* extend configured transactions to divide amount per month until next transaction.
+* apply rules to sets of transactions to extend their cost in time or label them as fixed cost.
 * filter transactions in some rudimentary way.
 * export CSV of either raw or treated transactions.